Sydney Hilton Hotel bombing

 The Sydney Hilton Hotel bombing occurred on 13 February 1978, when a bomb exploded outside the Hilton Hotel in George Street, Sydney, Australia.
 The hotel was hosting the first Commonwealth Heads of Government Regional Meeting (CHOGRM), a regional offshoot of the biennial meetings of the heads of government from across the Commonwealth of Nations.

 The bomb was planted in a rubbish bin and exploded when the bin was emptied into a garbage truck outside the hotel at 12:40 a.m.
-It killed two men, Alec Raymond Carter and William Favell, the garbage collectors who picked up the bin.
+It killed two men, Alec Raymond Carter and Arthur William Favell, the garbage collectors who picked up the bin.
 A police officer guarding the entrance to the hotel lounge, Paul Burmistriw, died later.
-It injured eleven others.
+It injured nine others.
 Twelve foreign leaders were staying in the hotel at the time, but none were injured.
 Australian prime minister Malcolm Fraser immediately deployed the Australian Army for the remainder of the CHOGRM meeting.

+Eleven years later, on 31 May 1989, Evan Pederick, who in 1978 was a member of the radical socio-spiritual movement Ananda Marga walked into a Catholic church in Brisbane, confessed his guilt in the bombing to the parish priest, and subsequently turned himself in to the police.
+According to Pederick, he was recruited to assassinate the then prime minister of India, Morarji Desai, who was staying at the Hilton Hotel, attending a summit of Commonwealth Heads of Government.
+In September 1989, Pederick pleaded guilty and was sentenced to 20 years’ jail on three counts of murder and one of conspiracy.
+A month later, Tim Anderson, another Ananda Marga member named by Pederick as the mastermind of the bombing, was convicted of three counts of murder and then sentenced to 14 years.
+However, in June, 1991, the New South Wales Court of Criminal Appeal quashed Anderson’s conviction.

 The Hilton case has been highly controversial due to allegations that Australian security forces, such as the Australian Security Intelligence Organisation (ASIO), may have been responsible.
 This led to the Parliament of New South Wales unanimously calling for the Commonwealth to hold an inquiry in 1991 and 1995.

 The Hilton bombing was described in Parliament as the first domestic terrorist event in Australia.

 Prior to the bombing, the security forces had been under considerable pressure.
 In South Australia, the White inquiry into their police special branch was very critical, and ties with ASIO were cut.
 New South Wales was about to have a similar inquiry.
 After the bombing, the NSW inquiry was never held, and the Commonwealth increased support for the anti-terrorism activities of the intelligence services.

 Workers cleaning up after the bombing.